 The Final Word:

 The Official Guide to the TOEFL test is the best source for realistic practice tests.
 It is helpful for students who are unfamiliar with the test but do not expect to need a lot of preparation.
-If you already know the test, and you need to build your English skills and test-taking skills, this book is not for you.
+If you already know the test, and you need to build your English skills and test-taking skills, this book is only helpful for the practice tests.